 The CCC is performing 15 DSRIP projects that will serve as demonstration programs that will assist in the implementation of an Integrated Delivery System ("IDS").
 The IDS is intended to coordinate the delivery of healthcare services of Travis County's health care providers to serve the safety net population.
-Expenses are recognized based upon achieving specific health improvement metrics and milestones as determined by management.
-Any amounts received prior to earning are included in deferred revenue.
+Expenses are recognized as incurred during performance of DSRIP project improvement metrics and milestones.
+Any amounts received prior to earning as well as an estimated reserve for recapture amounts are included in deferred revenue.